NiclasGambal/PrologInterpreter/README.md

-# Praktikum
+# Prolog Interpreter
+Our Prolog Interpreter written in Haskell!
-Project at the end of the third semester from the "FortProg" module
+Its part of the project of the third semester of computer science.
 ## Features
-- Hier listen wir später die Features auf
+- Create substitutions and SLD trees
+- Solve SLD trees with different strategies.
+-